ahalekelly/Dettlaff/knowledge.md

 - The project includes hardware designs and software for controlling and monitoring the blaster

 ## Key Components
-- dyno-graph: A Python script for plotting dynamometer data
+- dyno: A Python script for plotting dynamometer data
 - src: Contains the main source code for the controller
 - hardware: Contains hardware designs and documentation

 ## Development Environment
 - Uses PlatformIO for embedded development
-- Python virtual environment for dyno-graph script
+- Python virtual environment for dyno script

 ## Flashing Instructions
 - Firmware can be flashed over USB or WiFi